-The Group recorded a profit from operations before allowances of \$7.6 million for the financial year ended 31 December 2019 ("FY2019"), 4.3% lower vis-à-vis the same period last year.
-Total income which grew by \$0.5 million or 2.2% was outpaced by the increase in total operating expenses by 0.8 million or 6.1%.
+The Group recorded a profit from operations before allowances of \$7.9 million for the financial year ended 31 December 2020, 3.9% higher vis-à-vis the same period last year.
+Net interest income and hiring charges decreased by \$2.3 million or 11.1% as increase in cost of deposits outpaced the rise in interest income with a higher loan base.
+This was cushioned by the Government's COVID-19 grants included and disclosed under other operating income and the decline in total operating expenses owing to the strict discipline in the management of staff costs and other operating expenses.